Kannan171/tp/docs/DeveloperGuide.md

 - **`JsonAdaptedModule`**: Handles the conversion between Module objects and JSON
 - **`JsonAdaptedTag`**: Handles the conversion between Tag objects and JSON

-Key features of the Storage layer:
+Key features of the Storage component:

 1. **Data Persistence**: